This referencing guide is to be used in conjunction with the Library’s General guide to citing and referencing.

 Author of chapter’s surname, Initials.
 (Year of publication).
 Title of chapter.
 In: Initials of the first editor, Surname of first editor & Initials of the second editor, Surname of the second editor (Eds.), Title of book (pp. xx-xx).
 Publisher.

 Author’s surname, Initials.
 (Year of publication).
 Title of article .
-Title of journal, Volume number(issue number), page numbers xx-xx. http//doi.org/xxxx
+Title of Journal, Volume number(issue number), page numbers xx-xx. http//doi.org/xxxx

 Author surname, Initials.
 (Year of publication).
 Title of article.
-Title of journal, Volume number(issue number), page numbers xx-xx.
+Title of Journal, Volume number(issue number), page numbers xx-xx.
 URL

 Name of government departments.
 (Date of publication).
 Title of report.
 Publisher [If different from the group author].

 Author surname, Initials.
 (Year of publication).
 Title of article.
-Title of journal, Volume number(issue number), pages xx -xx.
+Title of Journal, Volume number(issue number), pages xx -xx.

 Author’s surname, Initials.
 (Year of publication, Month of publication, Day of publication).
 Title of the article.
 Title of Newspaper, pp. xx-xx.